Balancing Work and Life

-To start, I have a question for you: How often do you drive in the middle of the road … precisely in the middle?
-Well, not really the middle of the road, but the center of your allocated lane?
+To start, I have a question for you: How often do you drive in the middle of the road—precisely in the middle?
+Well, not really the middle of the road, but in the center of your lane?

-I know you’re a good driver, and your attention never wanders, and you’ve never been distracted by a conversation or a text message.
-So, your answer to my question is naturally “always”.
-You always drive in the middle of your assigned lane.
+Undoubtedly, you’re a good driver, and your attention never wanders, and you’ve never been distracted by a conversation or a text message, so your answer to my question is, naturally, “always.”
+You always drive in the middle of your lane.

-Truth be told, you hardly ever drive in the middle.
-You’re almost always on one side, or the other, shifting from being a little too far over to the left to being a little too far over to the right and back again.
+Truth be told, you hardly ever drive exactly in the middle.
+You’re almost always on one side or the other, shifting from being a little too far over to the left to being a little too far over to the right and back again.

 I’ve come to see work-life balance in the same way.

 Just as it’s rare to drive in the middle of the lane, you’re seldom truly perfectly balanced between work and life.
-Instead, if you’re managing life well, you’re continuously, smoothly and often subliminally making tiny adjustments to ensure that you’re “adequately balanced”.
+Instead, if you’re managing things well, you’re continuously, smoothly, and often subliminally making tiny adjustments to ensure that you’re adequately balanced.

-Good drivers know what is dangerous—the place on either side where it is simply unsafe to drive.
+Good drivers know the areas that are dangerous, the places on either side of the lane where it is simply unsafe to drive.
 On one side, they run the risk of hitting oncoming traffic.
 On the other side, they run the risk of ending up in a ditch.

-More than this, good drivers have two additional lines that they pay attention to—let’s call them the “lines of tolerance”.
-When they reach one of these two invisible lines, they realize it’s time to take corrective action…before it’s too late, and they find themselves in the danger zone.
+More than this, good drivers have two additional lines that they pay attention to; let’s call them the “lines of tolerance.”
+When they reach one of these two invisible lines, they realize it’s time to take quick corrective action…before it’s too late and they find themselves in the danger zone.

-Experienced drivers don’t stress about staying in their lane, because they’re unconsciously aware of, and responsive to these invisible guiding lines that keep them far from oncoming traffic and the ditch.
+Experienced drivers don’t stress about staying in their lane because they’re subconsciously aware of and responsive to these invisible guiding lines that keep them far from oncoming traffic and the ditch.

-Similarly, you needn’t be stressing about your own work-life balance.
+Similarly, you needn’t be stressed about your own work-life balance.

-Define the danger zones, and the lines of tolerance, and simply correct before you get into big trouble.
+The trick is to define your danger zones and lines of tolerance, and simply correct before you get into big trouble.

-I suggest that you’re very deliberate about describing the lines of intolerance in your life.
+I suggest that you be very deliberate about defining the lines of tolerance in your life.
 How many hours do you want to spend with your children, and partner, and hobbies?
-Is it ok to spend quality time with your small children only in the morning or evening?
+Is it okay to spend quality time with your family only in the morning or evening?
 What about your friends?
 Is once a year enough to see them?
 And how about your favorite pastimes?
 Is it sufficient to squeeze in five minutes for them once a week?
-Or do you want more time?
-Choose your line, and watch it closely.
+Or do you want more?
+Choose your lines, and watch them closely.

-The next thing good drivers do is to concentrate on their driving.
-Once you’ve deliberately set the lines, then periodically ask how you’re doing.
+Good drivers also concentrate on their driving.
+Once you’ve deliberately set your lines, periodically examine how you’re doing.
 Over time, you’ll learn to correct before you get into trouble.
-Like the good driver, deliberate attention to detail soon becomes second nature.
-Driving becomes easy, and stress-free!
+As for the good driver, deliberate attention to detail soon becomes second nature.
+Maintaining balance becomes easy and stress-free.

-Count on your fellow-travelers to help you.
-How often haven’t you had to flash your lights or honk your horn to warn a fellow commuter that their attention is wavering?
-Or your partner in the front seat next to you gives you a gentle warning to return to your lane.
+You can also count on your fellow travelers to help you.
+How often have you had to flash your lights or honk your horn to warn another driver that their attention is wavering?
+Or has your partner in the front seat next to you ever given you a gentle warning to return to your lane?
 Contract with your loved ones, friends, and colleagues to alert you when you’re beyond your lines of tolerance.

-Finally, don’t stress if you feel that you’re out of balance.
-You’re not alone; remember, we’re all at least a little out of balance, most of the time.
-You’re not alone.
-Like the driver, we’re seldom in the exact middle of the road.
-Instead, we smoothly glide from one side to the other.
-Condition yourself to feel pain only when you’re beyond the lines of tolerance.
+Don’t stress if you feel that you’re out of balance.
+You’re not alone; remember, we’re all at least a little out of balance most of the time.
+Like the driver, we’re seldom in the exact middle of the lane.
+Instead, we smoothly glide from one side to the other, finding an overall balance as we stay within our lines of tolerance.